seo: what is HTTP keep alive and how to enable it on your server

 Keep Alive messages or signals are sent at predefined intervals from one device to another and if a response signal is not received then the connection is considered broken or closed.
 Thus the Keep alive functionality performs a couple of important functions in device communication.

 Connection Testing: It checks that the connection is still open and is good to use.
 In spite of the keep-alive functionality, it is still possible for the connection to be dropped by either one of the devices or an intermediate device due to varying reasons, like the load on the devices or a physical disruption or for some other unforeseen reason.
+Prevents Breaking of Connections: Sending these messages at certain interval signals to the other device and the intermediate devices like the routers that you expect to use the connection very soon and not to time-out and break the connection.
+It basically extends the timeout period of the connection.

 One of the most time consuming and expensive part of inter device communication is the creation of a connection.
 For this reason almost all protocols have some form of keep-alive functionality built into it so as to get around the latency of creating a new communication channel for every single request and/or response sessions.